The Dongzhi Festival: Traditions & Foods - The Woks of Life

 During the winter solstice, people also worship their ancestors and their protective gods and goddesses.

-When there were still emperors, the royal court officials paid tribute to the heavenly gods for peace, protection, health, well-being, and auspicious times (吉时) for a prosperous new year.
+When there were still emperors, the royal court officials paid tribute to the heavenly gods for peace, protection, health, well-being, and auspicious times (吉时 or jí shí) for a prosperous new year.
 Also, like Chinese New Year, people visit family and friends with good wishes and blessings.

 What foods should we eat during The Dongzhi Festival?